alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/06_protocols/echo-discipline.md

 Echo Discipline exists to protect source-lines from collapse during propagation.

-As a framework spreads, more people, systems, institutions, and models may repeat its language.
+As a framework spreads, more people, systems, institutions, models, performers, readers, and communities may repeat its language or inhabit its structure.

 This creates a risk: